Firefighter-Mesh-Network-UNM-UTD/DISCO-L475VG-IOT01A--Combined-BT-WIFI-Program/README.md

-How to connect your Discovery board to WIFI, send data to it, and have it send data back
+How to connect your Discovery board to WIFI and bluetooth, and send data over bluetooth from an external device to your developement board:

 1. Create a GitHub account: https://github.com/